vopenia-io/meet/docs/installation.md

 ## Deployment

-Now you are ready to deploy Visio without AI.
+Now you are ready to deploy LaSuite Meet without AI.
 AI required more dependencies (Openai-compliant API, LiveKit Egress, Cold storage and a docs deployment to push resumes).
 To deploy meet you need to provide all previous information to the helm chart.

 ```
 $ helm repo add meet https://suitenumerique.github.io/meet/